 Figure out where your audience is hanging out online

-Try figuring out:
+Try figuring out the following:

-- What influencers they follow
+- What influencers do they follow

 - What Facebook Groups they’re active in

 - What online communities they’re part of

 - What content do they share

 As we’ve mentioned earlier, it is a good thing to have that birds-eye view of your content.

 Next to that, it is generally a good thing to set goals for your content.
 This way, you can better track if what you’re producing is actually making an impact on your business.

 So just like with any other form of business growth, you should always have an end goal in mind.
 Try not to create too many goals; this way, you can stay laser-focused while keeping it challenging enough to achieve your objectives.
 Around three is a good maximum to have.

 Once you’ve written down your goals, pick a theme or overarching topic for the quarter ahead.
 Having a piece makes the content ideation in the next step so much faster and gives your content a clear focus.